-7.8.2 WINTERIZATION
+7.8.2 Winterization

 The wet season, as defined in the Standard Specifications, in Oregon is October 1 through May 31.
+The 1200-CA permit requires that erosion and sediment controls be in place and provide effective functioning at all times and all weather conditions regardless of time of year.
+Still, storm frequency and risk is increased during the defined wet season.
 Prior to wet season work and before temporary work suspension for winter, the contractor shall meet with the Agency to review and update the ESCP and to develop a schedule to assure that appropriate controls are implemented and maintained during wet season and work suspension periods.
-When sites are inactive, the contractor's ESCM remains responsible for periodic inspections every two weeks and within 24 hours of rain events of 1/2 inch or more.
+When sites are inactive, the contractor's ESCM remains responsible for periodic inspections every two weeks and within 24 hours of any rain event (or snow melt) that results in stormwater runoff leaving the project site.